indiqusdocs/apiculus/docs/Subscribers/Compute/Kubernetes/ViewingKubernetesClusterDetails.md

 ---
 # Viewing Kubernetes Cluster Details

-Yntraa cloud console offers a detailed view of Kubernetes clusters on the UI.
-Yntraa also brings the full power and accessibility of cluster management via the kubectl interface.
+Apiculus cloud console offers a detailed view of Kubernetes clusters on the UI.
+Apiculus also brings the full power and accessibility of cluster management via the kubectl interface.

 To view cluster details on the UI, follow these steps: